theflynn49/fsudoku/README.md

 which I find fun and easy to play.
 Jigsaw is a symmetric kind of jigsaw type.

-You can get puzzles from a small included library, ask Fsudoku to generate a random one for you, enter your own puzzle, ask Fsudoku to solve it for you and verify there is only one solution.
+You can get puzzles from a small included library, ask Fsudoku to generate a random one for you, enter your own puzzle, ask Fsudoku to solve it for you to check that there is only one single solution.

 Solving a puzzle you can enter notes (only one set infortunately) or ask Fsudoku to compute them for you.

-It show errors if you want, either errors against the sudoku rules, or any difference from the puzzle solution.
+It shows errors if you want, either errors against the sudoku rules, or any difference from the puzzle solution.
 "Errors None" is the hard way to go unless it's cheating.

 I think Aztec is easy because it implies more constraints, for example if you name the cells